 This program meets the needs of students who are also working professionals.
 All courses are offered in an online format and designed around the time constraints and responsibilities of the intercollegiate coaching community.
 If you are accepted into the program, you will progress through the program by enrolling in two courses (taken consecutively) each term and complete the program in two years.
 Throughout this process, students will interact with instructors and students electronically in both synchronous (at the same time) and asynchronous (at different times) formats.

 While the program provides a great deal of flexibility to meet the need of the coaching profession, students are responsible for allocating sufficient time in your schedules to access course material, review lectures, study content materials and complete assignments.

-Traditional cohort students are accepted and begin courses in the fall semester of the academic year.
-While this is the preferred course of action for degree completion, the faculty and staff of the athletic leadership program will consider spring and summer entrance when circumstances are warranted.
+Traditional cohort students are accepted and begin courses in the fall or spring semester of the academic year.
+This is the preferred course of action for degree completion and the faculty and staff of the athletic leadership program will consider summer entrance only when circumstances are warranted.
 Students who are applying within five years of undergraduate graduation must take the GRE.
 For potential students who have graduated with their undergraduate degree more than five years ago have the option to request a GRE waiver if they possess five-plus years of direct work experience in the field.

 Most successful candidates for admission to the program will have:

 The athletic leadership program admits a maximum of 25 students per academic year.
 The majority of students works in intercollegiate athletic positions or has direct responsibilities within the educational setting of working with student athletes.
 Students in the program are commonly (but not limited to) new professionals, graduate assistant coaches, athletic trainers, strength and conditioning coaches, student athlete academic service providers, student affair professionals and athletic administrators at various roles.

 Degree completion would require students to successfully complete the 12 courses designed specifically for this degree.
 These courses are offered in succession and follow the following path to degree completion: